 Nearly instantaneous (usually seconds, occasionally minutes): Ischemic or traumatic

-Hours to days: Infectious or toxic-metabolic
+Hours to days: Infectious or toxic-metabolic or autoimmune (eg, multiple sclerosis)

 Days to weeks: Infectious, toxic-metabolic, or immune-mediated